ivaylokenov/MyTested.WebApi/README.md

 ## License

 Code by Ivaylo Kenov.
 Copyright 2015 Ivaylo Kenov.
-This library is licensed under [GNU General Public License v3](https://tldrlegal.com/license/gnu-general-public-license-v3-(gpl-3)) (full terms and conditions [here](https://www.gnu.org/licenses/gpl.html)).
-Basically:

- - If you create software that uses GPL, you must license that software under GPL v3 (see [GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html#IfLibraryIsGPL))
- - If you create software that uses GPL, you must release your source code (see [GPL FAQ](http://www.gnu.org/licenses/gpl-faq.html#IfLibraryIsGPL))
- - If you start with a GPL license, you cannot convert to another license
- - **You cannot include MyWebApi in a closed source distribution under this license**

-If you have a really-coolish-and-nice open source or just closed source commercial project and you want to include MyWebApi in it, leave a question on the [issues page](https://github.com/ivaylokenov/MyWebApi/issues) and another license with the latest version of the library will be provided **free of charge** to you.
+This library is intended to be used in both open-source and commercial environments.
+To allow its use in as many situations as possible, MyWebApi is dual-licensed.
+You may choose to use MyWebApi under either the Apache License, Version 2.0, or the Microsoft Public License (Ms-PL).
+These licenses are essentially identical, but you are encouraged to evaluate both to determine which best fits your intended use.

+Refer to [LICENSE](https://github.com/ivaylokenov/MyWebApi/blob/master/LICENSE) for detailed information.

 ## Any questions, comments or additions?

-Leave an issue on the [issues page](https://github.com/ivaylokenov/MyWebApi/issues) or send a [pull request](https://github.com/ivaylokenov/MyWebApi/pulls).
+If you have a feature request or bug report, leave an issue on the [issues page](https://github.com/ivaylokenov/MyWebApi/issues) or send a [pull request](https://github.com/ivaylokenov/MyWebApi/pulls).
+For general questions and comments, use the [StackOverflow](http://stackoverflow.com/) forum.